 Table 2.7.
-HDCP Addresses in DPCD
+Primary Link HDCP Port

-Name Bit Field Rd/ Wr Description Rsvd 7:5 Rd Reserved.
-Read as zero LINK_INTEGRITY_FAILURE 4 Rd When set to one, indicates that loss of cipher synchronization was detected at the HDCP Receiver during a link integrity check.
-This value must be reset by the HDCP Receiver on every new authentication request by the HDCP Transmitter as indicated by a write of the AKE_Init message.
-REAUTH_REQ 3 Rd When set to one, indicates that the upstream side of the HDCP Repeater has transitioned in to an unauthenticated state from State C5, when State C5 is implemented in parallel with State C8, or from State C6 (See Section 2.10.3).
+Name Bit Field Rd/ Wr Description Rsvd 15:12 Rd Reserved.
+Read as zero REAUTH_REQ 11 Rd When set to one, indicates that the upstream side of the HDCP Repeater has transitioned in to an unauthenticated state from State C5, when State C5 is implemented in parallel with State C8, or from State C6 (See Section 2.10.3).
 The HDCP Transmitter may initiate re-authentication with the HDCP Repeater.
 This value must be reset by the HDCP Receiver on every new authentication request by the HDCP Transmitter as indicated by a write of the AKE_Init message.
-PAIRING_AVAILABLE 2 Rd When set to one, indicates that $E{kh}(k_m)$ is available for reading at the HDCP Receiver.
-This value must be reset by the HDCP Receiver as soon as $E{kh}(k_m)$ is read by the HDCP Transmitter.
-H'AVAILABLE 1 Rd When set to one, indicates that H' is available for reading at the HDCP Receiver.
-This value must be reset by the HDCP Receiver as soon as H' is read by the HDCP Transmitter.
-READY 0 Rd When set to one, this HDCP Repeater has built the list of downstream Receiver IDs and computed the verification value V '.
-READY must be reset by the HDCP Repeater as soon as $Rxinfo$ has been read by the HDCP Transmitter.
-This value is always zero during the computation of V '.
-READY bit must be set less than three seconds from the time the transmitter finishes writing the SKE_Send_Eks message parameters i.e. from the time the last byte of r{iv} has been written
+READY 10 Rd When set to one, this HDCP Repeater has built the list of downstream Receiver IDs and computed the verification value V'.
+READY must be reset by the HDCP Repeater as soon as Rxinfo has been read by the HDCP Transmitter.
+This value is always zero during the computation of V'.
+READY bit must be set less than three seconds from the time the transmitter finishes writing the SKE_Send_Eks message parameters i.e. from the time the last byte of r {iv} has been written.
+Message_Size 9.0 Rd Indicates the size in bytes of the message available at the HDCP Receiver for reading by the HDCP Transmitter, up to 1023 bytes.
+A value of 0 (zero) indicates there is no message available.
+The HDCP Receiver must reset this value to 0 (zero) when the HDCP Transmitter initiates a read of the message at the Read Message address 0x80.